scribblepad12/Hackathon_1/README.md

 <h3>4.
 Reducing Dependency on Human Guides</h3>
 <p><strong>LandmarkLens</strong> empowers you to explore independently, with a virtual guide in your pocket.
 Get detailed information, suggested itineraries, and answers to all your questions, whenever you need them.</p>

-<h3>5.
-Enhancing the Travel Experience Through Curated Itineraries</h3>
-<p>Planning a trip can be overwhelming. <strong>LandmarkLens</strong> helps you curate a personalized itinerary that fits your interests.</p>

 <h2>Key Features of LandmarkLens:</h2>
 <ul>
     <li><strong>Multilingual Support</strong>: Break down language barriers with support for multiple languages.</li>